Messages

 Content Blocks

-You can think of a message’s content blocks as the payload of data that gets sent to the model.
-Messages have a content attribute that accept a list of object extending the ContentBlock interface.
+You can think of a message’s content block as the payload of data that gets sent to the model, or generated by the model to answer your prompt.
+Messages can have a list of objects extending the ContentBlock interface.
 Neuron provides dedicated content types for text, image, file, audio, and video.

 The message can contains an arbitrary list of blocks, even multiple blocks of each type.
-Neuron automatically aggregates blocks as needed and maps block types in the appropriate format for each provider.
+Neuron automatically maps block types in the appropriate format for each provider.

 Verify Model Capabilities

-Before using specific content blocks you need to verify the model capabilities to interpret the information you want to send.
+Before using specific content blocks you need to verify the model capabilities to interpret the information you want to send (image, audio, video).

 Text